lukasgarbas/mask-rcnn-traffic/README.md

 # Mask R-CNN for Traffic Detection

 This project uses the Mask R-CNN algorithm to detect features in traffic videos.
-The goal is to test the Mask R-CNN neural network algorithm and improve object detection and segmentation in traffic by detecting objects filmed from long distance and using wide angle lenses.
+The goal is to test the Mask R-CNN neural network algorithm and improve object detection and segmentation in traffic by detecting objects filmed from long distances and using wide-angle lenses.

 I used a pre-trained model on the COCO dataset and tried to improve results for the following seven classes: person, bicycle, car, motorcycle, bus, train, truck.
-I was adding notes on my workflow so that one could follow the steps how to set up, evaluate and train an existing Mask R-CNN Model.
+I was adding notes on my workflow so that one could follow the steps on how to set up, evaluate and train an existing Mask R-CNN Model.
 My workflow is listed below.

 The Mask R-CNN was published March 2017: [Mask R-CNN paper]